quii/learn-go-with-tests/http-server.md

 }
 ```

-Build it, run it and then use CURL to test it out
+Build it, run it and then use CURL to test it out.

 - Run this a few times, change the player names if you like `curl -X POST http://localhost:5000/players/Pepper`
 - Check scores with `curl http://localhost:5000/players/Pepper`